MTS-Services/.github/profile/README.md

 ## Our work process 🚀

-At **Mak Tech Solution (MTS)**, we pride ourselves on delivering high-quality IT solutions tailored to meet the unique needs of each client.
+At **MAK-Tech Solution (MTS)**, we pride ourselves on delivering high-quality IT solutions tailored to meet the unique needs of each client.
 Our work process is designed to ensure that every project is executed with precision, efficiency, and the highest standard of service.
 Here’s how we do it

 - 📝 [Documentation](#) - Research & Analysis.
 - 🛠️ [Contribution Guidelines](#) - Designing & Prototyping